rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	Document physical receipt of the material in an event record attached to the accession record.
 	*	Type is equal to "custody transfer"
 	*	The role of the selector linked as an agent is "curator"
-	*	Date is the date the event record is created
+	*	Date records the date materials moved into Rose Library possession.
+Often, this date will align with the creation of the record since new acquisitions should be recorded as soon as they are identified.
 *	When deed or deed addendum is present and has been signed by the donor and counter-signed by the Director, document the agreement in an event record attached to the accession record.
 	*	Type is equal to "agreement signed"
 	*	The role of the donor or seller or signed the deed is linked as an agent with the label of "authorizer"